 A Pokemon card’s regulation mark is the letter printed on its lower left corner.
 Regulation marks were first added on the base set of the Sun and Moon series, having the regulation mark A.

-Pokemon TCG Standard rotation for 2024 now bans cards with the regulation mark E. These cards are present in the old sets, such as the Brilliant Stars, Astral Radiance, Fusion Strike, Lost Origin, Silver Tempest, and Crown Zenith.
+Pokemon TCG Standard rotation for 2025 now bans cards with the regulation mark F. These cards are present in the old sets, such as the Crown Zenith, Silver Tempest, and Lost Origin.

-Please keep in mind that those sets may still contain tournament legal cards that don’t have the regulation mark E.
+Please keep in mind that those sets may still contain tournament legal cards that don’t have the regulation mark F.

-As of writing this article, the 2024 Standard rotation allows the use of cards with regulation marks F, G, and H. These are basically all cards from the sets belonging to the Scarlet & Violet series.
+As of writing this article, the 2025 Standard rotation allows the use of cards with regulation marks G, H, and I. These are basically all cards from the sets belonging to the Scarlet & Violet series, as well as the Mega Evolution series.

 How About the Expanded Format?